Rudolf Hess: Deputy Führer

 In 1933, Hess founded the Volksdeutscher Rat (Council of Ethnic Germans) to handle the Nazi Party's relations with ethnic German minorities around the world, with a particular focus on Eastern Europe.
 The purpose of the council was to protect the Nazi Party from criticism that it was attempting to extend the process of Gleichschaltung to international ethnic German communities.
 Despite Hess's claims to the contrary, the council members were primarily loyal to Germany rather than their current nations.
-The eight council members, only one of which was a member of the Nazi Party, were responsible only to Hess.
+The eight council members, only one of whom was a member of the Nazi Party, were responsible only to Hess.
 All had long been known to either Hess or Haushofer, who was also involved with the council.
 Members publicly claimed to be uninvolved in the council, which Hess used as proof that the Nazi Party was not trying to interfere in the domestic affairs of other nations.
 As the council had considerable funds and appeared to be sufficiently independent of the German government to satisfy foreign governments, its activities had some impact on international German communities in the 1930s.
 Its most notable impact was in the Sudetenland, where in 1933 it promoted Konrad Henlein as the politician with the best hope of building a Nazi-friendly party that would win mass support without being banned by the Czechoslovak government.

 The Nazi regime began to persecute Jews soon after the seizure of power.
 Hess's office was partly responsible for drafting Hitler's Nuremberg Laws of 1935.
 These laws had far-reaching implications for the Jews of Germany, banning marriage between non-Jewish and Jewish Germans and depriving non-Aryans of their German citizenship.
 Hess's friend Karl Haushofer and his family were subject to these laws, as Haushofer had married a half-Jewish woman, so Hess issued documents exempting them from this legislation.

 Hess did not build a power base or develop a coterie of followers.
 He was motivated by his loyalty to Hitler and a desire to be useful to him; he did not seek power or prestige or take advantage of his position to accumulate personal wealth.
 He lived in a modest house in Munich.
 Hess was devoted to the völkisch ideology and viewed many issues in terms of an alleged Jewish conspiracy against Germany.
 For example, he said in a speech that "Today's League of Nations is really only a farce which functions primarily as the basis for the Jews to reach their own aims.
 You need only to note how many Jews sit in the League."
 In a speech in 1937, Hess blamed the Spanish Civil War on "international Jewry", called the Soviet Foreign Commissar Maxim Litvinov a "dirty Jew", and claimed that without Hitler or Mussolini, "Jewish Asiatic Bolshevism would dominate European culture".